lausandt/lausandt.github.io/README.md

 This repository is built step by step in the tutorial.

 This is the added line
-These last chanes are done on GitHub
+These last changes are done on GitHub